gmc-code/PC-app-development/docs/tk_widget_interactions/update_text.rst

 .. admonition:: Tasks

     #.
-Write code to reverse a string entered by a user into an entry field, using ans input_var and and an output_var.
+Write code to reverse a string entered by a user into an entry field, using an input_var and an output_var.
         .. image:: images/reverse_string.png
             :scale: 67%
     #.
 Modify the previous answer to insert a random palindrome if the entry string is blank.